PE & Sport

 We aim to give children the chance to become physically confident, in order to support their health and fitness.
 This is done through providing every child in school the opportunity to attend extra-curricular clubs, festivals and competitions throughout the academic year.
 Children are taught the skills required to actively take part in competitive sporting activities along with the Sainsbury's 'Spirit of the Games' values; determination, honesty, passion, respect, self-belief and teamwork.

-All children participate in weekly yoga lessons which focus on :-
+All children participate in half termly yoga programmes

 - Yoga helps children manage their anxiety.
 The breathing exercises and relaxation techniques learned from practicing yoga can help children with stress management.
 Teaching children how to reduce stress in a healthy way is an important life skill that will help them as children and as adults.